Follow Harriet on Twitter

 The section where our white little coffins buried our little, our babies, is a parched gravel elevation, a look like a life lived without a fire, a necklace made of trash moment, after moment, full circle without attaining any goals.
 No footprints, no crunches of the feet of visitors.

 Reminds how much, this is such a mad city, that I have seen a girl, white girl, I am told grew up chasing goats in the eastern cape.

 In the end, journals like African Studies Reader, Transition, Antipode, Radical History Review, Chimurenga, and West Coast Line inspire me as a poet, engage me as a scholar, and challenge me as an editor.
 It’s that combination that I’m looking for in my journal reads.
 And this series of publications most certainly have gotten my attention.

 Tags: African Studies Reader, Antipode, Chimurenga, National Poetry Month 2012, Radical History Review, Transition, West Coast Line, XCP

-Posted in Uncategorized on Thursday, April 19th, 2012 by Mark Nowak.
+Posted in Featured Blogger on Thursday, April 19th, 2012 by Mark Nowak.